 We remember contributions to New Zealand's development as a nation by caring for national monuments and memorials.

 The Ministry looks after historic graves and monuments in over 81 sites throughout New Zealand.
-A large number of these originate from the New Zealand Wars of 1840-1872 including the Katikara Memorial unveiled in 2002, which marks the grave of more than 20 Māori warriors, and the graves at Opepe, on the Napier - Taupo road.
-Others were erected to Māori leaders favoured by the Crown such as the memorial at Pāpāwai Pa near Greytown, to Ngati Kahungunu leader Hamuera Tamahau Mahupuku.
+A large number of these originate from the New Zealand Wars of 1840-1872 including the Katikara Memorial which marks the grave of more than 20 Māori warriors, and the graves at Opepe, on the Napier - Taupo road.
+Others were erected to Māori leaders favoured by the Crown such as the memorial at Pāpāwai Pā near Greytown, to Ngāti Kahungunu leader Hamuera Tamahau Mahupuku.

-Recent projects including establishing the Tomb of the Unknown Warrior at the National War Memorial in 2004, unveiling New Zealand Memorials in Korea in 2005 and London in 2006.
-We were involved with the construction of the New Zealand Memorial on Anzac Parade in Canberra and the commemorative site at Gallipoli.
-Our current project is developing the National War Memorial Park.
+Earlier projects included establishing the Tomb of the Unknown Warrior at the National War Memorial in 2004, unveiling New Zealand Memorials in Korea in 2005 and London in 2006.
+We also helped establish the Oi Manawa Canterbury Earthquake National Memorial in 2017 with Christchurch City Council and Te Rūnanga o Ngāi Tahu.

-Others commemorate disasters such as the memorial at Karori Cemetery to those killed in the 1953 Tangiwai railway disaster or relate to twentieth century wars, such as the Atatürk Memorial on Wellington's south coast, which commemorates Kemel Atatürk, commander of the Turkish forces at Gallipoli in 1915.
+Others commemorate disasters such as the memorial at Karori Cemetery to those killed in the 1953 Tangiwai railway disaster or relate to twentieth century wars, such as the Atatürk Memorial on Wellington's south coast, which commemorates Kemal Atatürk, commander of the Turkish forces at Gallipoli in 1915.